Home » Activities » White Water Rafting – Zambia

 High Water Rafting runs approx: 25th Dec – 10th August.
 Rapids: #11 to #23

-• Transfers are included to and from any Victoria Falls (Zambia) accommodation.
+• Return road transfers from local accommodation venues in the Livingstone area and the Zambian border.
 If you are staying in Zimbabwe or Botswana, you will need to book a transfer or make your own way to Victoria Falls town.

 • Sunscreen